xchange

 Basic data types

 The xchange library supports most basic (primitive) data types used across programming languages.
-The table below shows the (XType) types recognised by the library and their C equivalents etc.:
+The table below shows the (XType) types recognized by the library and their C equivalents etc.:

 xchange type C type Comment / example